espocrm/documentation/administration/formula.md

 `datetime\diff(VALUE_1, VALUE_2, INTERVAL_TYPE)` Returns difference between two dates or datetimes.
 INTERVAL_TYPE can be 'years', 'months', 'days', 'hours', 'minutes'.
 Returns `null` if failure.
 Result will be negative if VALUE_1 < VALUE_2.

 ##### datetime\addMinutes
-`datetime\addMinutes(VALUE, MINUTES)` Add MINUTES to datetime VALUE.
+`datetime\addMinutes(VALUE, MINUTES)` Adds MINUTES to datetime VALUE.
 MINUTES can be negative.

 ##### datetime\addHours
-`datetime\addHours(VALUE, HOURS)` Add HOURS to datetime VALUE.
+`datetime\addHours(VALUE, HOURS)` Adds HOURS to datetime VALUE.
 HOURS can be negative.

 ##### datetime\addDays
-`datetime\addDays(VALUE, DAYS)` Add HOURS to date or datetime VALUE.
+`datetime\addDays(VALUE, DAYS)` Adds HOURS to date or datetime VALUE.
 DAYS can be negative.

 ##### datetime\addWeeks
-`datetime\addWeeks(VALUE, WEEKS)` Add WEEKS to date or datetime VALUE.
+`datetime\addWeeks(VALUE, WEEKS)` Adds WEEKS to date or datetime VALUE.
 WEEKS can be negative.

 ##### datetime\addMonths
-`datetime\addMonths(VALUE, MONTHS)` Add MONTHS to date or datetime VALUE.
+`datetime\addMonths(VALUE, MONTHS)` Adds MONTHS to date or datetime VALUE.
 MONTHS can be negative.

 ##### datetime\addYears
-`datetime\addYears(VALUE, YEARS)` Add YEARS to date or datetime VALUE.
+`datetime\addYears(VALUE, YEARS)` Adds YEARS to date or datetime VALUE.
 YEARS can be negative.

+#### datetime\closest
+`datetime\closest(VALUE, TYPE, TARGET, [IS_PAST], [TIMEZONE])` Returns closest date or datetime to VALUE based on passed arguments. (since version 4.8.5)

+TYPE can be one of following values: 'time', 'minute', 'hour', 'date', 'month', 'dayOfWeek'.
+TARGET is an integer value or a string value.
+IS_PAST means to finds closest in the past.
+If TIMEZONE is ommited then default timezone is used.

+Examples:

+`datetime\closest(datetime\now(), 'time', '20:00')` Will return the closest datetime value in the future with 20:00 time.

+`datetime\closest('2017-11-20, 'date', 1, true)` Will return `2017-11-01`, the first day of the month.

 ##### number\format
 `number\format(VALUE)` Converts numeric VALUE into string formatted according to application settings.